You might have already upgraded to Mac OS Monterey. If not, there might be an unpleasant surprise awaiting you.

 After doing some research, I did a portscan and noticed “AirPlay Receiver” was using this port.

-That didn't sound like anything I made.
-Did some more research to find out that the AirPlay receiver is on by default.
+That didn’t sound like anything I made.
+I researched to find out that the AirPlay receiver is on by default.

 To re-enable port 5000, you can simply turn off this checkbox.